IBM/MLOps-CPD/README.md

   2. https://cloud.ibm.com/catalog/services/watson-machine-learning
   3. https://cloud.ibm.com/catalog/services/watson-openscale
   4. https://cloud.ibm.com/catalog/services/watson-knowledge-catalog

-For OpenScale, we have ml providers:
-  1. MLOps_Preprod : To Subscribe to all the models in dev and pre-prod environments.
-  2. MLOps_Prod : To Subscribe to all models in the prod environment.

 ### Branch management
 This repo has two branches, `master` and `pre-prod`.
 The `master` branch is served as the dev branch, and receives direct commits from the linked `CP4D` project.
 When a pull request is created to merge the changes into the pre-prod branch, Jenkins will automatically start the CI tests.